dsl3zm/finder-linux/README.md

 ## Linux Finder

-This project is an attempt at a linux port of Mac's Finder and Windows' Power Toys Run
+This project is an attempt at a linux port of Mac's spotlight search and Windows' Power Toys Run

 ### Local